BrighterCommand/Brighter/README.md

     * A common solution is a message pump that: gets a message, translates a message, and dispatches it to user code.
     * Brighter provides a service activator that implements a message pump
     * The message pump dispatches to user code via Brighter's Command Dispatcher/Processor
     * We hide the complexity of the pump, so that developers need only write a handler that subscribes to a message
+    * Developers can take full advantage of Brighter's middleware pipeline when processing messages
     * Brighter can be configured for a variety of transports including RabbitMQ, and SNS+SQS.